 Callers pass keys and similar sensitive information to the Qualcomm Crypto Engine Core by writing to specific assigned registers by sending the data via DMA request.
 Any attempt to write to a non-assigned FIFO is blocked.
-Keys are stored within the Qualcomm Crypto Engine Core in write-only registers or the Qualcomm Crypto Engine Core's internal key store.
+Keys are stored within the Qualcomm Crypto Engine Core in write-only registers or the internal key store of Qualcomm Crypto Engine Core.
 Therefore, any attempt to read CSPs are blocked, and zeros are returned rather than the actual CSP.